starbeamjs/starbeam/docs/PACKAGE-SURFACE-PER-ROADMAP.md

 that services remain a direct public package as low-level app-scoped machinery over resources, while primary app-facing service APIs live in framework adapters.
 Modifier is historical element-attachment kernel evidence.
-Universal is the umbrella candidate, and PER6d still owns whether it should re-export service.
+Universal is the app/library umbrella for framework-neutral authoring primitives, not every public lifecycle API.
 Renderer is the adapter-author kit that now owns `setupElementResource()`.

 **Sub-arcs:**